-In 2017, researchers from Virginia Commonwealth University completed a four-year study of the sustainability of commercial snapping turtle harvest, funded by the Virginia Department of Game and Inland Fisheries.
+In 2017, researchers from Virginia Commonwealth University completed a four-year study of the sustainability of commercial snapping turtle harvest, funded by the Virginia Department of Wildlife Resources.
 The primary conclusion of that work, coupled with information submitted by harvesters in annual permit reports, is that the unregulated (unlimited) harvest of snapping turtles is not sustainable in Virginia, especially in coastal waters.
 Without some limitations placed on the industry, local populations of snapping turtles have been and will be lost, impacting both the industry itself and, importantly, the ecosystems in which these turtles live.
 Limited regulation is preferred by staffs and harvesters to a moratorium on commercial harvest, which would protect and allow local populations of snapping turtles to recover.

 Snapping Turtle Life History:

 The snapping turtle is the second largest freshwater turtle in the United States.
 The geographic range of the snapping turtle is extensive.
 Snapping turtles are long-lived, with an estimated maximum life span in the wild exceeding 50 years, with males growing larger than females, and maximum weights exceeding 50 pounds.
 Snapping turtles become sexually mature at approximately 7 years of age in eastern Virginia.
 Female turtles lay a single clutch of 26–55 eggs annually on average, with low hatchling survival.
 Snapping turtles continue to lay eggs throughout adulthood, and lay larger clutches as they grow in size; older, larger females are critically important to long-term population growth and sustainability.